-It was recently announced that the Eiffel Tower in Paris will undergo a €300 million, 15-year renovation, with the aim of preserving this iconic landmark long into the future.
+Since it was announced in 2017, the Eiffel Tower in Paris has undergone a €300 million, 15-year renovation, with the aim of preserving this iconic landmark long into the future.
 This is an extraordinary turn of events when you consider that, upon completion in 1889, the monument was intended to stand for just 20 years, and not only that — its very existence was under threat from the moment it was conceived.

 The original proposal of a grand tower to form the centerpiece of the 1889 Exposition Universelle was drafted by two engineers, Maurice Koechlin and Émile Nouguier, and architect Stephen Sauvestre, all while working at Gustave Eiffel’s company.
 Inspired by the Latting Observatory in New York City, Eiffel said the tower would symbolize “not only the art of the modern engineer, but also the century of industry and science in which we are living.”